Cristiana Girelli

-Cristiana Girelli (born 23 April 1990) is an Italian professional footballer who plays as a striker for Serie A club Juventus FC and the Italy women's national team.
+Cristiana Girelli (born 23 April 1990) is an Italian professional footballer who plays as a striker for Serie A club Juventus and the Italy women's national team.

-Girelli joined Juventus in 2018, after five seasons with ACF Brescia Femminile.
-She was the second top scorer of the 2014–15 season with 27 goals, the top scorer of the 2019–20 season with 16 goals, and the top scorer of the 2020–21 season.
+Girelli joined Juventus in 2018, after five seasons with Brescia.
+She is the top scorer of the Serie A 2019–20 season, 2020–21 season and the 2024–25 season.

 International career

 She made her debut for the senior Italian national team in a March 2013 friendly against England, and soon afterwards she was selected for the 2013 UEFA Euro's final tournament.
 She led the Italian scoring in the qualifiers for the 2017 UEFA Euro, where she scored a late winner against Olympic runner-up Sweden.
 She has also been an Under-19 international.

+Girelli was called up to the Italy squad for the UEFA Women's Euro 2017.

+Girelli was called up to the Italy squad for the 2019 FIFA Women's World Cup.

+On 26 June 2022, Girelli was announced in the Italy squad for the UEFA Women's Euro 2022.

+On 2 July 2023, Girelli was called up to the 23-player Italy squad for the 2023 FIFA Women's World Cup.
+In Italy's first game of the 2023 FIFA Women's World Cup, Girelli scored the only goal against Argentina.

+On 25 June 2025, Girelli was called up to the Italy squad for the UEFA Women's Euro 2025.